shaancse08/Galactic-Spacefarer-Adventure/README.md

   - Xandar
   - Hala
   - Zen-Whoberi
 - **[Department](./db/data-model.cds)**: In this entity we have all the Intergalactic Departments listed and based on this we are on-boarding the spacefarers.
+[Here](./db/data/galactic.spacefarer-Department.csv) we can find teh Department Details.

 - **[Position](./db/data-model.cds)**: This entity contains all the Intergalacti positions which we can consider while on-boarding a new spacefarer.
+Data can be seen [here](./db/data/galactic.spacefarer-Position.csv)

 ## Validations and Enhancements